 Each section and unit in the School makes a strong contribution to the academic affairs of the Faculty as a whole and, at an undergraduate level, particularly to the Business Science degree and the BCom in Management Studies.
 There is a strong emphasis on research as well as teaching and learning, with staff actively engaged in related activities both on and off-campus.

-Another three decades later, the School is spearheading more changes and trajectories with its short course offerings in partnership with Getsmarter, a high-touch online educational business, co-founded by two of UCTs alumni.
+Three decades later, the School spearhead online short course offerings in collaboration with GetSmarter, a high-touch online educational business, co-founded by two of UCTs alumni.

 The School currently comprises the following sections and units:

-Marketing (Including the Unilever Institute of Strategic Marketing)
+Marketing (including the Liberty Institute of Strategic Marketing)

 Professional Communication Unit (PCU)